zb3qk/type_combinations/README.md

 }
 ```

-Whether we choose (1) or (2) is based on the specification of our banking app.
+Above, (2) gives the beneift of not having to access another layer of abstraction to get `BankAccount` data via `checking_account.bank_account.balance` and instead do `savings_account.balance`.
+Still though, whether we choose (1) or (2) is based on the specification of our banking app.
 Let's add a `Transaction` trait.

 ```rust
 trait Transaction {